 Casting a wider net allows you to find the best pool of potential employees.
 Using social media, companies can use their own social channels to get the word out about jobs in ways they couldn’t before.
 They can also leverage their social media sites and connections to blogs and online communities to maximize the awareness of any potential job.

 Social media gives you the power to control your brand’s image.
-Just by being active on social media goes a long way because casual browsers and job searchers alike will notice your consistency and online presence.
+Just by being active on social media, it goes a long way because casual browsers and job searchers alike will notice your consistency and online presence.
 This may potentially make you an attractive company to work for.

 Recruiting through social media is far less expensive than traditional methods (job fairs, newspaper ads).
-Sites like LinkedIn, Twitter, Facebook, Instagram, Snapchat, and TikTok are all free to sign up and you can communicate instantly through their direct messages on social media.
-The ability for people to share job postings and extend the reach of the offer costs the employer very little.
+Sites like LinkedIn, Twitter, Facebook, Instagram, Snapchat, Tik-Tok are all free to sign up and you can communicate instantly through their direct messages on social media.
+And the ability for people to share job postings and extend the reach of the offer costs the employer very little.

 If you are someone searching for a job, the image you project on your personal public social platforms is important.
 But the better you understand how employers are using social media to recruit, the better your odds are at putting yourself in a position to get hired.
 Most people looking for work these days understand that social media has become a normal part of the hiring process now and it is something that has improved an organization’s chances of finding a good hire.